KrystianC-88/anti-captcha-margonem/README.md

 ![Roboflow Image](https://i.imgur.com/rofMVcj.png)

-**IMPORTANT:** Create the "normal" tag before the "upsidedown" tag.

 6. Use `training/train.ipynb` to train the model.
 7. Update the model in `captcha.py` to match your new model.